 Any applications that plug into the Maker Protocol by utilizing MakerDAO Auctions, DSR and Vaults will experience a disruption in these areas.
 Projects depending on the Maker Protocol’s Oracle infrastructure will not experience a disruption in service.

 Has an Emergency Shutdown ever been performed in the past?

 Yes, an Emergency Shutdown has been performed on the old Sai system, before Single Collateral Dai.
 Emergency Shutdowns have also been performed in staging environments on the current Maker Protocol as a part of functionality and scenario tests.

 How was testing for Emergency Shutdown done?

 Emergency Shutdown was originally introduced and tested with the Sai prototype deployments.
 Besides the tests in the code itself, there were three live runs, all of which happened on deployments of the Sai prototype on the Ethereum Mainnet.

-There will be notices within all official Maker front-ends, as well as announcements on our blog and on all our official communication channels like Twitter, Reddit, Medium, Rocketchat, Telegram, WeChat, and Kakaotalk.
+There will be notices within all official Maker Foundation front-ends, as well as announcements on our blog and other communication channels.